ryotayamanaka/call-tree/README.md

 +-------------------------+
 ```

 ### Performance

-Measure the loading time of the graph
+Measure the loading time of the graph:
 ```python
 import time
 start = time.time()